CI-Dominik/pp5-hack-collect-drf/README.md

 ---

 ## **TESTING**
-* All endpoints were tested for their correct JSON response.
-In-depth testing can be viewed in the [frontend's testing file](https://github.com/CI-Dominik/pp5-hack-collect/blob/main/TESTING.md).
+All endpoints were tested for their correct JSON response.
+The results can be found in the [testing file](TESTING.md).<br>
+In-depth testing for the frontend can be viewed in the [corresponding testing file](https://github.com/CI-Dominik/pp5-hack-collect/blob/main/TESTING.md).

 ## Flake8 testing
 * Every folder was checked using the Flake8 checker.
 Only files that were automatically created via `python makemigrations` or not altered by me (admin.py, tests.py) threw errors.
 Those do not impact the usability of the API in any way and were just too long lines or unused imports.